jakubito/spotify-release-list/DEVELOPER_DOCUMENTATION.md

 - Follow the established file naming conventions
 - Add JSDoc comments for complex functions
 - Update type definitions in `types.js`
+- Maintain consistent styling patterns

+### Best Practices

+- Use TypeScript-style JSDoc comments for better IDE support
+- Implement proper error boundaries for robust error handling
+- Follow the established Redux patterns for state management
+- Use memoization appropriately to prevent unnecessary re-renders
+- Maintain accessibility standards (ARIA labels, keyboard navigation)
+- Test across different browsers and devices

-This documentation should help junior developers understand the codebase structure and common patterns used throughout the application.
+This documentation should help developers understand the codebase structure, new features, and common patterns used throughout the application.